Esther Lofgren

-Esther Ruth Lofgren (born February 28, 1985, in Long Beach, California) is an American rower and an Olympic gold medalist.
+Esther Ruth Lofgren (born February 28, 1985) is an American rower and an Olympic gold medalist.
 She won the gold medal in the women's eight at the 2012 Summer Games in London.
 Lofgren is a graduate of Harvard College, where she rowed for Radcliffe and was a two-time All-American.
 She is an eight-time member of the U.S. National Rowing Team and a seven-time World Championship medalist.

 Early life

 Lofgren attended Mariners Elementary School and Ensign Middle School in Newport Beach, California.
 She graduated as valedictorian from Newport Harbor High School in Newport Beach, California, where she played volleyball and basketball with fellow 2012 Olympian April Ross before taking up rowing.

 Introduced to the sport in 1998, Lofgren began rowing at the Newport Aquatic Center, where Olympic Gold Medalist Xeno Müller coached her for a season.
 Lofgren helped the women's junior team qualify the eight for the National Youth Invitational for the first time in the program's history, and performed well enough by her junior and senior years to be recruited by top schools.

 Lofgren continued rowing at Harvard University, where she was twice named a first-team DI All-American, as well as a winner of the Athletic Excellence Award her senior year.
 She also competed on the U.S. National Rowing Team, making the squad for the first time as a college sophomore, and won two Under-23 golds and a Senior World Championships silver and bronze while still an undergrad.
 (YH) After college, Lofgren decided to pursue rowing full-time and moved to Princeton, New Jersey to join the USRowing Training Center.